-With the large number of agencies, organizations and health care professionals involved with the child and family, it is easy to forget that the parents are the ultimate authority over their child and the care that their child receives.
-Everyone else is there as service providers and/or as consultants but it is the parents who are and should be in control of the overall situation.
-In this regard, while nurses may be hired by a home health agency and while funding for home care may come from a payor other than the family, the parents are, in fact, the consumers and therefore equivalent to being the nurse's employers.
+With the large number of agencies, organizations and health care professionals involved with the child and family, it is easy to forget that the parents are the ultimate authority over their child and his/her care.
+Everyone else is there as service providers and/or consultants.
+The parents are the ones who are and should be in control of the overall situation.
+Though nurses may be hired by a home health agency and funding for home care may come from another payor, the parents are still essentially the nurse's employers.
 They have the authority to both select and remove agencies and individual service providers and to establish the specific guidelines for how service is provided to their child in their home.
-While the discharge of individual providers and/or agencies is not the recommended first response when dealing with problems in home care, the parents are the authority in their own homes and therefore this can occur.
+While the discharge of individual providers and/or agencies is not the recommended first response when dealing with problems in home care, the parents are the authority in their own homes and may make this decision.

-Nurses need to keep in mind that they are working for the family, not present in the home as a favor to the child or family or out of altruistic concern.
+Nurses must keep in mind that they are working for the family and not present in the home as a favor to the child or family or out of altruistic concern.
 Working in home care is a contractual, business relationship.
-Therefore, inherent in this business relationship is the requirement of respect for parental authority.
+This relationship, therefore, requires respect for parental authority.
 Efforts to enable parents to develop and maintain the central position of authority are essential.
-This does not mean that parents have to do everything themselves but rather that they have the authority to oversee the entire home care situation and can assign responsibility to the appropriate people.
+This does not mean that parents have to do everything themselves but rather that they have the authority to oversee the entire home care situation and assign responsibility to the appropriate people.

-Nurses need to consistently carry out their responsibilities in a manner which will gain the trust of the parents.
-Parents must also feel that the nurses in the home will be supportive of parental decisions and will respect the parents' ability and right to care for their own child.
-If nurses are able to develop a supportive, trusting and mutually respectful relationship with parents, then difficulties can be discussed and problems can be resolved in a way which is not threatening to either parents or nurses.
+Nurses should aim to gain the parent's trust as they complete their responsibilities.
+Parents must also feel that the nurses in the home will support their decisions and respect their ability and right to care for their own child.
+If nurses are able to develop a supportive, trusting and mutually respectful relationship with parents, they can discuss and resolve difficulties and problems in a non-threatening manner for all involved.